 Maximum Number of Volunteers X Number of Occurrences < 10,000

-If you get over 10,000 connections (or anything approaching that), you'll eventually run into a Salesforce limit error, and be unable to edit the connections, report attendance, etc. See this technical note on why this occurs.
+If you get over 10,000 connections (or anything approaching that), you'll eventually run into a Salesforce limit error, and be unable to edit the connections, report attendance, etc.

 Create a new Volunteer Opportunity each year for long-running opportunities

 If you have a long-running volunteer opportunity with a lot of occurrences which will then result in a lot of connections, you'll eventually hit the Salesforce limit and run into this error.
 Any volunteer opportunity that starts to approach about 10,000 connections is soon going to hit the Salesforce limit.

 SO, instead of continuing to add occurrences to a long-running volunteer opportunity - we recommend that you create a NEW opportunity record, with the same name each year (or more frequently if necessary) - to avoid having more than 10,000 connections for any single volunteer opportunity.